 It can be challenging to figure out where your home needs insulation removal and insulation installation, but don’t worry!
-An insulation professional can help you determine the areas you need insulation and their proper R-value.
+An insulation professional can help you determine the areas that need insulation and their proper R-value.

-When you’re deciding on insulation for your home, there are several types to choose from.
+When deciding on insulation for your home, there are several types to choose from.
 Some of the most common are: